 Florida C corporations must pay a few other taxes as well.
-Although s corporations are similar to LLCs in that they offer pass-through taxation, a Florida c corporation must file a corporate tax return.
+Although s corporations are similar to Florida LLCs in that they offer pass-through taxation, a Florida c corporation must file a corporate tax return.

 Corporation taxes are paid on profits, and then when the shareholders (owners) are paid dividends, those dividends will also be taxed through the personal income tax return.
 This procedure is known as double taxation.

 Tax deduction allows you to lower your taxable income.
 This can not only reduce the amount of money you need to pay taxes on, but also bring you into a lower tax bracket.

 Tax-deductible items are reduced from your income, making your taxable income lower.
 Essentially, the lower your taxable income, the lower your tax bill.

 Any expenses that reduce your taxable profits are considered tax-deductible.
 Some of these tax-deductible expenses include: